Definitions of Acculturation

-1. (noun) The process of change that occurs when two or more cultures come into contact.
+(noun) The process and resulting changes that occur when two or more cultures come into contact.

 - Plural: acculturations

-- When an individual or group maintain aspects of their identity while integrating aspects of another culture they develop cultural pluralism such as when immigrants learn the language of their new home.
+- When an individual or group maintain the primary aspects of their identity while integrating aspects of another culture, they develop cultural pluralism.
+For example, when immigrants learn the language of their new home.

-- In contrast to acculturation, enculturation is the process of an individual or group learning and adapting to the norms and values of a culture (or subculture) in which they are immersed (e.g. learning a new language or clothing style).
+- In contrast to acculturation, enculturation is the process of an individual or group learning and adapting to the norms and values of a culture or society in which they are immersed (e.g., learning a new language or clothing style).

 - Some sources list acculturation, enculturation, and socialization as synonyms, while these terms are similar and easily confused, they are not synonyms in an academic context.

 - Acculturation is the process by which a culture or (noun) acculturator (verb) acculturates an individual (adverb) acculturatively through an (adjective) acculturational or (adjective) acculturative process to become (adjective) acculturated.